 It’s no surprise that Congress hasn’t backed either of these tax plans.
 They obviously haven’t figured out a way to make either plan work for their personal agendas.
 Something needs to be done very soon with our present highly complex and unfair US tax code.

 What do you think?
 Do you favor either of these two plans?
 Do you have an alternative plan?
+Do you think the current unfair US tax code should be replaced?
 Do us a big favor by commenting below.